 A Russian Proton launch vehicle successfully orbited the Sirius 4 satellite Nov.
 18, marking the fourth mission of the year for International Launch Services (ILS) and the second since the Proton's return to flight following the September launch failure that destroyed Japan's JCSAT-11 spacecraft.
 The Proton Breeze M vehicle, built by Khrunichev Space Center of Moscow, lifted off from Pad 39 at Baikonur Cosmodrome, Kazahkstan at 4:39 a.m. local time (5:39 p.m.
 EST).
 The launcher ...

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "ILS Proton orbits Sirius 4 for Sweden".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "ILS Proton orbits Sirius 4 for Sweden".

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.

 Not currently a subscriber?
 Click on the "Learn More" button below to view subscription offers.